Cartoon Saloon: History

 The success and Oscar nomination of the film in 2009 led to major offers for Cartoon Saloon, but the studio chose to remain independent.
 This led to a difficult time financially for the company for a few years with the partners having to take out personal loans to keep the studio afloat.

-As of 2021, Cartoon Saloon is in production of its TV series, Vikingskool and Nora Twomey's second feature for Netflix, My Father's Dragon.
+As of 2026, Cartoon Saloon is in production of its TV series, My Brother The Minotaur and two feature films.

 Services

 The studio provides animation, illustration and design services for clients ranging from Disney to BBC to Cartoon Network.

 Cartoon Saloon also provided the graphics for the successful Emperor of the Irish exhibition at Trinity College Dublin, in 2014.